CommandFusion/Autonomic-MMS/README.markdown

 1. iViewer 4 (v4.0.196) and iViewer TF (v4.0.197)

 ### Guidelines for module usage:
-It's basically a very straightforward setup.
-Enter the IP address of the MMS server in the System Properties, load the GUI file and it's good to go!
+Enter the IP address of the MMS server in the System Manager properties and load the GUI file.

 ### Overview
 1. This module provides desing layout, data browsing, actions and transport control similar to the capabilities of the MMS5's Mirage control software.